Skip to main content

 expressots new <project-name> [options]

-The command clones the expressots/templates repository at the tag matching the CLI's release (e.g. v4.0.0-preview.3) via degit, pre-applies a middleware preset for application projects, runs <pm> install, and rewrites package.json#name to the project folder.
+The command clones the expressots/templates repository at the tag matching the CLI's release (e.g. v4.0.0) via degit, pre-applies a middleware preset for application projects, runs <pm> install, and rewrites package.json#name to the project folder.

 Templates